yerikhowilliamt/restful-api-contact-app/README.md

 #### Features

 - **User Authentication**: Secure login and registration process to verify user identities.
-- **Role-Based Authorization**: Different access levels for users, allowing for tailored permissions and enhanced security.
 - **Contact Management**: Add, edit, and delete contacts with ease.
 - **User-Friendly Interface**: Intuitive design for seamless navigation and usability.